La Selle-la-Forge

 La Selle-la-Forge (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Le Carrefour Paris, Les Champs, Le Moulin, Le Hamel Hélie, Le Hamel Chauvin, La Halouzière, La Selle-la-Forge, La Rivière and Les Aclos.

 It is 830 ha in size.
 The highest point in the commune is 213 m.

 A river, La Vere, along with four streams, La Blanche Lande, La Fontaine, the Blanche-Lande and the Blanche-Lande, are the 5 main watercourses flowing through the commune.

+The commune is on the border of the area known as Suisse Normande.